 Instead, students in this course develop and produce media projects.
 Oh sure, there’s a ton of writing involved, as well as rhetorical decisions about audience and purpose, research into challenging questions, active reading, brainstorming and freewriting sessions, proposal writing, peer review workshops, and other popular accoutrements of any good first-year writing course.
 But in this revision of ENG-W 131 students aren’t writing go-nowhere papers and they’re not doing research in some hermetically-sealed bubble.
 Each of the three media projects (or “MPs”) invite students to engage not only with richly-configured audiences and purposes, but also to grapple with issues in the real world, with its strife, its pandemics, its glaring inequality, infrastructural racism, and monuments to bigotry.

-The first MP is a simple podcast in which students will relate a personal experience in order to call attention to an issue of some political, social, or cultural significance.
-Students will write a script, of course, and to do that they will need to do some exploratory writing and thinking–and reflecting.
+The first media project is a simple podcast in which students will relate a personal experience in order to call attention to an issue of some political, social, or cultural significance.
+Students write a script, of course, and to do that they need to do some exploratory writing and thinking–and reflecting.
 They will also want to do some light research in order to connect their personal narrative to a larger social or political concern, which will have them performing basic research tasks and moves like synthesis and introducing sources.
 Toggling back and forth between a written artifact (the podcast script) to an oral product (the audio recording) will facilitate a closer examination of the moves we make in academic writing when introducing sources and establishing the credibility of the authorities we cite.
 The act of recording and listening to one’s own voice will, I think, in its own right prompt students to choose their words and examples carefully, as they develop voice and style with the help of their instructor.

 The MP1 podcast assignment, which you can access here in full, is called “Looking In” because it asks students to tell a story about their own lives that hooks into a larger issue of political, social, and cultural importance (e.g., social media and technology, poverty, alcoholism, healthcare issues, political engagement, etc.).
 We’re going to get started on this media project on Day 1 of class: August 24.
 And every shred of writing students do from that day forward–note-taking, brainstorming, imagining, researching, reading, etc.–will be geared towards the development of the MPs.
 There are no “one-offs” or extraneous pieces built into the course; my hope is that these will appear organically as students begin to connect their own experiences to those of others.